Shicheng-Guo/BIS180L_web/_posts/2017-04-04-2Just_Enough_Unix.md

 ### Terminal Basics ###

 Launch the terminal application (the name of this will differ from one operating system to another and even within a particular OS you will have several options).
-In this case launch `LXterminal` by clicking on the icon near the bottom left of your screen.
+In this case launch `Terminal - fish` by clicking on the icon near the bottom left of your screen.
 Run the `date` command by typing in the terminal and ending with the **return** key.

 	date